santaci/GNPbaboons/README.md

 ### qpGraph, ELAI, and MALDER/ALDER
 For details on how these methods were run, please refer to the paper's Material and Methods section.
 Should you require further clarification on set-up and running of these analyses please contact: Ludovica Molinaro (lu.molinario8@gmail.com) and Luca Pagani (lp.lucapagani@gmail.com).

-Scripts and analyses performed in "Genomic variation in baboons from central Mozambique unveils complex evolutionary relationships with other Papio species."